Be Skeptical of MLM Business Opportunities

 Can you speak to actual successful members?

 Most business opportunities provide glowing testimonials—but are they genuine?
-Ask the company for contact information for a few successful participants.
-Talk to them on the phone.
-Ask about their journey, their challenges, and their actual results.
+Ask the company for contact information for a few successful participants and, when possible, talk with people who left the business too.
+Ask about their journey, their challenges, their expenses, and their actual results after costs.

 These conversations offer more than validation—they may also lead to valuable mentors or peers to support your success.